Children's University Tasmania kids make their small screen debuts in Rosehaven

 “It was a great experience as it allowed us to practice our acting and it was pretty cool to meet some famous actors,” she said.

-Ms Innis said Rosehaven had also made a significant donation to the School Association, which would be used to create artwork around the school.
+Ms Innis said Rosehaven had made a significant donation to the School Association, which would be used to create artwork around the school.

 Peter Underwood Centre Deputy Director Aspiration and Attainment, Dr Becky Shelley said Children’s University was all about building confidence and encouraging and celebrating learning outside the classroom.